techidaily/site-games-able/source/_posts/fix-or-replace-xbox-sx-troubleshooting-guide.md

  Now your Xbox Series X|S is registered with Microsoft, you can move on to checking the warranty status of your console to see whether your repair will be free.

- To view the warranty information for your Xbox Series X|S, simply re-enter the**Devices** section of your Microsoft account via the official[Microsoft](https://account.microsoft.com/devices/?) page.
+ To view the warranty information for your Xbox Series X|S, simply re-enter the**Devices** section of your Microsoft account via the official [Microsoft](https://account.microsoft.com/devices/?) page.

  All your registered devices should then show a brief message under**Warranty** telling you the status of your device's warranty.
 Find your Xbox Series X|S and check the associated**Warranty** message.